Noisy Interactive Quantum Communication: Basic Simulation Protocol

 \section{Basic Simulation Protocol}

-We start by describing a basic simulation protocol, which attains the first goal of simulating quantum protocols with asymptotically positive communication and error rates, and constant entanglement consumption rate.
+We start by describing a basic simulation protocol, which achieves our first goal of simulating quantum protocols with asymptotically positive communication and tolerable error rates, and with entanglement consumption linear in the communication.
 This provides an interactive analogue of a family of good quantum codes.
+This protocol contains the essential ideas of the optimal protocol of \cref{sec:opt}, but the description and analysis are simplified because we do not have the additional blueberry code layer.
+Moreover, this protocol succeeds with perfect fidelity, provided the number of errors is below a certain threshold.